Thomas Ryan (Kansas politician): Career

 Following his military service, Ryan moved to Topeka, Kansas, where he served as prosecuting attorney of Shawnee County, Kansas from 1865 to 1873.
 He was then appointed as an assistant United States Attorney for Kansas from 1873 to 1877.

 In 1876, he was elected as a Republican to the United States House of Representatives.
 After serving in that capacity from 1877 to 1889, he was appointed Ambassador to Mexico by President Benjamin Harrison in 1889, a post he held until 1893.

-In 1897, Ryan was appointed as Assistant Secretary of the Interior by President William McKinley.
+On March 31, 1897, Ryan was appointed as Assistant Secretary of the Interior by President William McKinley after being recommended by Congressman Charles Curtis.
 He served in that capacity until 1907 when he was sent to Muskogee, Oklahoma as the personal resident representative of the Secretary of the Interior.
 He held that post until his death.

-Death and inerment
+Death and interment

 Ryan died in Muskogee on April 5, 1914.
 His body was returned to Topeka, Kansas and interred in the Topeka Cemetery.